TL;DR

 - Digital GP: A 24/7 virtual GP service is non-negotiable.
 It allows you to get a consultation via phone or video from your office, home, or even while travelling, without taking hours out of your day.

 - Full Diagnostics: Opt for a policy with no limits on out-patient diagnostics.
-This ensures that if a specialist recommends an MRI, CT scan, or any other test, you can get it done within days, not months.
+This can help make it more likely that if a specialist recommends an MRI, CT scan, or any other test, you can get it done within days, not months.

 3. Choice and Flexibility